quaderno/quaderno-edd/readme.txt

 * Fix: autosend option cannot be deactivated

 = 1.5.0 =
-* Process recurring payments
+* New: Process recurring payments

 = 1.4.1 =
 * Minor fixes

 = 1.4.0 =
-* Create credit notes for refunds
+* New: Create credit notes for refunds
-* Refactoring code
+* New: Refactoring code
-* Update descriptions
+* New: Update descriptions

 = 1.3.1 =
 * Fix: error when purchases include more than one item

 = 1.3.0 =
-* Remove contacts when a customer is deleted
+* New: Remove contacts when a customer is deleted
-* Create invoices faster
+* New: Create invoices faster

 = 1.2.4 =
-* Tag invoices from EDD
+* TNew: ag invoices from EDD

 = 1.2.3 =
-* Tested on Wordpress 4.3
+* New: Tested on Wordpress 4.3
 * Fix: total amount is wrong when taxes are included
-* Update translations
+* New: Update translations

 = 1.2.2 =
 * Fix: error at calculating taxes when cart is empty